luciad/typescript-documentation/README.md

     }
     ```
     ### Icons
-    To change or add icons, open src/components/general/icon.js and change the imgSrc's and/or add cases.
-If you want these to appear in the legend, add them in src/components/right/right-sidebar.js
+    To change or add icons, open `icons.css` inside the theme folder and change the `content: url()` tag and/or add cases.
+If you want to change which items appear in the legend, add or remove them in src/components/right/right-sidebar.js

     ### HTML
     To change how the HTML gets generated, feel free to change the react elements in src/components.